nathants/mcptools/README.md

 1. Creating a proxy that sits between the client and the MCP server
 2. Intercepting and filtering all requests to `tools/list`, `prompts/list`, and `resources/list`
 3. Preventing calls to tools, prompts, or resources that don't match the allowed patterns
+4. Blocking requests for filtered resources, tools and prompts
-4. Passing through all other requests and responses unchanged
+6. Passing through all other requests and responses unchanged

 #### Pattern Matching